This is a sample of the kind of projects I've worked on over the years, it is by no means an exhaustive list.

 the library on NuGet automatically.

-I also took the opportunity to try at targeting the largest amount of .NET frameworks I could with these projects, resulting in a package that successfully targets 7 different ones!
-When .NET 6.0 releases, I'll be sure to add that as an 8th.
+I also took the opportunity to try at targeting the largest amount of .NET frameworks I could with these projects, resulting in a package that successfully targets 10 different runtimes!
+From frameworks as old as .NET Framework 4.7, all the way up through .NET 7.0.

 I needed a third hand.
 I found myself often wanting an extra ability to press a keyboard button or mouse click while I was working on hardware where both of my hands were tied up.
 I figured my feet were free, so why not use a foot pedal to work as a keyboard press or mouse click.